 – from The Ingenious Gentleman Don Quixote of La Mancha, 1605 –

 1| Ballad of The Moon by Federico Garcia Lorca

-Federico Garcia Lorca (1898-1936) was another one of the remarkable Spanish poets with multiple talents.
+Federico Garcia Lorca (1898-1936) was another one of the remarkable and famous Spanish poets with multiple talents.
 He was a leading figure of Spanish theater (playwright, director) and literature as well.

 He was among the modern Spanish authors who has brought a number of major movements into the country.
 Lorca was openly gay, which partly was the reason for being banned in the Franco regime.

 During his short life, which was ended by assassination in 1938, Lorca was astonishingly productive and worked tirelessly to move the country forward culturally.
 Unfortunately, the whereabouts of his remains is still unknown.

 ‘Ballad of The Moon’ is a beautiful but gloomy piece that is surely among the greatest Spanish poems to read when you are feeling down.